-- Continue to Prioritize Regional Transportation System Maintenance over Expansion-One GHG reduction strategy that is repeatedly identified in legislation and policy documents is to reduce VMT by implementing smart growth strategies, which concentrate land use expansion in urbanized cores where public transportation is available and increase the "walkability" of communities.
-Community and stakeholder input makes it clear that maintaining the existing transportation instead of increasing the capacity of the regional transportation system is a top priority for the region. - Implement Active Transportation Project Improvements-Encouraging residents and visitors to walk or bike for short-distance trips is another common strategy to reduce GHG emissions.
+• Continue to Prioritize Regional Transportation System Maintenance over Expansion-One GHG reduction strategy that is repeatedly identified in legislation and policy documents is to reduce VMT by implementing smart growth strategies, which concentrate land use expansion in urbanized cores where public transportation is available and increase the "walkability" of communities.
+Community and stakeholder input makes it clear that maintaining the existing transportation instead of increasing the capacity of the regional transportation system is a top priority for the region.

+- Implement Active Transportation Project Improvements-Encouraging residents and visitors to walk or bike for short-distance trips is another common strategy to reduce GHG emissions.
 Discussion with ICLTC and results of public outreach efforts show widespread support for improvements and expansion of active transportation facilities throughout the County. - Implement Transit System Improvements-Although there is limited funding available for public transit in Inyo County, the need for transit has been demonstrated.
 Continuing to support and improve public transit service by replacing aged vehicles and improvements to passenger facilities would make the transit system more visible and thereby encourage nonregular riders or visitors to utilize the bus system.

-Transportation Electrification
+Transportation Electrification and Alternative Fueling

 It is expected that the number of ZEVs will increase significantly in Inyo County during the planning period.
 A transition to ZEVs and the presence of sufficient infrastructure to support ZEVs within the County could provide public health, environmental, and quality of life benefits for Inyo County residents.
 A reduction in fossil fuel emissions will benefit air quality within the County, especially along highway corridors with high vehicle and truck traffic.
 The long-term transition to ZEV passenger and freight traffic may reduce traffic noise within community centers and adjacent residential areas.
 And expansion of ZEV infrastructure will support statewide policy and the designation of US 395 as an Alternative Fuel Corridor, discussed further in Chapter 4.
+Expansion of ZEV infrastructure along SR corridors, such as SR 190, will promote tourism and strengthen the EV charging network throughout the County.

-Providing and expanding access to EV charging facilities and ZEV infrastructure on state highways and local roadways alike throughout Inyo County is a priority.
+Providing and expanding access to EV charging and hydrogen fueling facilities and ZEV infrastructure on state highways and local roadways alike throughout Inyo County is a priority.
 The County of Inyo is actively pursuing grant funding to develop a zero-emission vehicle readiness plan to effectively support ZEVs and EVs in the future.
-The County of Inyo will continue to explore opportunities to support the mandated transition to ZEVs within the state.
+The County of Inyo will continue to explore opportunities to support the mandated transition to ZEVs, whether they consist of electric, hydrogen or other alternate fuel source, within the state.